Target level of study

 3 creditsIn-depth knowledge of champagne and sparkling wines

-3 creditsEco-design for tomorrow's wines
+3 creditsEco-design for the wines of tomorrow

-3 creditsSustainable wine economy, prospects and innovations
+3 creditsSustainable wine economy, prospects, and innovations

 3 credits

-Practical training
+Practical internship

-15 creditsCHOICE 1
+15 creditsOPTION 1

 6 creditsQuality and environmental management system